Buxton’s homer spoils Berríos’ return; Twins beat Jays 3-1

 GOOD AND BAD

-Toronto manager Charlie Montoyo said the news on Lourdes Gurriel Jr.’s injured hand was good and bad.
+Montoyo said the news on Lourdes Gurriel Jr.’s injured hand was good and bad.
 Gurriel doesn’t have any broken bones after his hand was stepped on by teammate Randal Grichuk on an outfield play in Thursday’s game.
 Gurriel did receive stitches in his middle finger.

-Montoyo said Gurriel is day to day.
-Montoyo said throwing will be tougher than hitting for Gurriel, hinting at a possible earlier return as a DH.
+Montoyo said Gurriel is day to day and he’s hoping he can DH on Saturday.

 ROOM FOR MORE